Nario560/dialogflow-intent-json-generator/README.md

 # intent_generator.py
-Used to generate DialogFlow in json format from text file source
+Used to generate DialogFlow intent in json format from text file source

 ### Requirements
 python 3.5.0 +